wild camels walking in the desert

 Do Other Animals Eat Cacti?

-• Jackrabbits: A cactus’s water content makes it a magnet to jakc rabbits who nibble on cactus flesh to meet their survival needs.
-They dislike the thorns and only consume parts where spines are sparse.
+• Jackrabbits: A cactus’s water content makes it a magnet to jackrabbits, who nibble on cactus flesh to meet their survival needs.
+Unlike camels, they do not tolerate the thorns and only consume parts where spines are sparse.

-• Desert tortoises: Tortoises prefer the spineless opuntia cactus in their diet, although they also eat thorns in the wild with no problem.
+• Desert tortoises: Tortoises prefer the spineless opuntia cactus in their diet, although they can also eat shorter thorns in the wild with no problem.
 They consume the pads, flowers, and fruits of the plant.

 How Do Camels Stay Hydrated in the Desert?